Git Style Guide

 Pros:

-• Easier to cherry-pick, move, and rebase
+• Single commits are easier to cherry-pick, move, and rebase

-• Dev branches look more like main
+• Dev branches look more like main.

 Cons: